ccverak/carloscastellanos.dev/content/posts/2019-03-02-websockets-with-serverless.md

 **$connect, $disconnect and $default routes**

-`$connect` and `$disconnect`: These are self-explanatory, they are used to connect functions to react to these WebSocket events.
+`$connect` and `$disconnect`: These are self-explanatory, they are used to connect functions and react to the different WebSocket events.

 {{< hl data-options="language-bash line-numbers" data-line-options="">}}
 wscat -c wss://<my-api-id>.execute-api.us-east-1.amazonaws.com/dev?userId=2
 {{< /hl >}}

-This example uses a cli tool called `wscat` (which you can find [here](https://www.npmjs.com/package/wscat)) to connect to the WebSocket server, the connection it's successful if the function executed returns successfully, after that the connection remains open.
+This example uses a cli tool called `wscat` (which you can find [here](https://www.npmjs.com/package/wscat)) to connect to the WebSocket server, the connection it's successful if the function is executed returns successfully, after that the connection remains open.

 `$default`: is used as a fallback route for every communication sent through the WebSocket channel.